• Account

 This is hands down the easiest, most tangible thing you can possibly do today to get closer to a business of your own.

-What matters is that you get hosting (which will allow you to build unlimited websites), and install WordPress on your new domain.
+What matters is that you get hosting a hosting account and install WordPress on your new domain.

 #2: Send emails to 20 people who are living the life you want